2600 North Aspen Avenue

 You'll get a close-up view of over 20 lions and tigers at this wildlife sanctuary that also features many animals in the petting zoo.

-ORU's unique architecture and history draw many tourists from all over the world.
+Oral Roberts University's unique architecture and history draw many tourists from all over the world.
 The Prayer Tower in the center of campus is open to the public and features the "Journey Into Faith," a multimedia presentation of Oral Roberts' ministry and the university.
 The beautifully landscaped Prayer Gardens below the tower are a wonderful place to sit and rest.
-Visitors may shop the Campus Bookstore or be part of the studio audience for Richard and Lindsey Roberts' TV show, broadcast live from the Mabee Center at 8p nightly.
-The 60-acre (24.28 hectares) campus is laid out to encourage walking, so the physically challenged might need a little help.
+Visitors may shop the Campus Bookstore or be part of the studio audience for Richard and Lindsey Roberts' TV show, broadcast live from the Mabee Center nightly.
+The 60-acre (24.28 hectares) campus is laid out to encourage walking.

 A church always has a vision of spreading the word of God and the Victory Christian Center, is no different.
 “Worship, prayer, fellowship, teaching, and evangelism”, are five aspects which are emphasized at services held.
 Pastor Billy Joe and Sharon Daugherty, reach out to the people and stress on these five areas.
 With regular services, every human is made to realize the importance of the Bible, the life and acts revolving around the life of our Lord Jesus Christ.

 The Arkansas River is one of the major tributaries of the mighty Mississippi River.
 The river flows through four states on its way from the Rocky Mountains in Colorado to Arkansas.
 The historical significance of the river ranges from being the ancestral hunting and dwelling grounds for the Quapaw people to an exploration route for Louis Jolliet and Jacques Marquette, to an important trade and commercial transport route.